For a Few Paintballs More: Production

 The episode was written by co-executive producer Hilary Winston, her seventh writing credit of the series.
 It was directed by executive producer Joe Russo, his 15th directing credit for the series.

 The season finale was planned to air as an hour-long episode on May 12, 2011, but were split into two parts airing May 5 and May 12 respectively.
 Creator Dan Harmon explained that the two parts were "designed to exist both as one story" but each had different themes: "second one erupts — the Western motif falls away and an out-and-out war happens.
 There's a kind of an epic, wartime, band-of-rebels-against-a-larger-force Star Wars feel to the second one."

 The set was "decorated" as a paintball warzone by paintball technician Rainey Sutitanom.

 The episode was also a culmination of character Pierce Hawthorne's outcast behavior throughout the season.
-Again, he was the villain for the most of the two-part series but became the hero at the end by winning the paintball competition.
+Again, he was the villain for most of the two-part series but became the hero at the end by winning the paintball competition.
 At the end of the episode, he decides to leave the study group after feeling antagonized by the rest of its members throughout the season.
 Harmon said the stories involving Pierce as a villain were used "to have the group acknowledge" that he has been ignored.

 Dan Byrd and Busy Philipps from Cougar Town (mentioned frequently by character Abed Nadir in the series) guest starred as members in a crowd.